hitkumar/torchtune/deep_rl/nano_aha_moment/README.md

 ## Analysis
 - Difference is likely because Nano_aha_moment uses deepspeed, while I use native PyTorch.
+- Added TRL based training, but will rely on verifiers for further exploration in this direction.

 ## Tests
 - Adding using AI assistance